AionSystem/SOVEREIGN-TRACE-PROTOCOL/PRIVACY-POLICY.md

 - Right to opt out of sale — note: no personal data is sold
 - Right to non-discrimination for exercising CCPA rights

+*California residents may exercise their rights by emailing aionsystem@outlook.com with the subject “CCPA Request”.*

 **Canada (PIPEDA):**
 - Right of access and correction per PIPEDA Schedule 1, Principles 4.9 and 4.10